Tobacco Treatment Specialist Training

 Relevant Financial Relationship Disclosures

-Current ACCME (Accreditation Council for Continuing Medical Education) rules state that participants in CE activities should be made aware of any relevant affiliation or financial interest in the previous 24 months that may affect the planning of an educational activity or a speaker’s presentation(s).
+Current ACCME (Accreditation Council for Continuing Medical Education) and Midwest Multistate Division, ANCC (American Nurses Credentialing Center’s Commission on Accreditation) rules state that participants in CE activities should be made aware of any relevant affiliation or financial interest in the previous 24 months that may affect the planning of an educational activity or a speaker’s presentation(s).
 Each planning committee member and speaker has been requested to complete a financial relationship reporting form for the Tobacco Treatment Specialist Training.

 Training Program Accreditation